 - Collins Bus has an optional Brigadier rear-view and 360-degree camera system on a Ford Transit chassis.

 - Rosco Vision Systems Safe-T-Scope 360-degree Surround Camera System uses a standard LCD backup monitor or a Rosco MOR-Vision mirror/monitor.
 The system provides various views of the bus, using custom set triggers.
 The system can be triggered when the vehicle moves into reverse, has an open door, or activates the turn signals.

 - Rostra Precision Control detects obstacles by using microwave sensing technology and a visual display.
 The system alerts drivers to objects that are up to 12 feet away, or in blind spots behind, alongside or at the front of the school bus.

-- Safe Fleet’s Intelligent Perimeter Safety Solutions, which monitor the entire area around a school bus.
+- Safe Fleet’s Intelligent Perimeter Safety Solutions, which monitors the entire area around a school bus.
 It uses motion detection sensors to actively alert the driver to possible hazards.
 The area is displayed on an on-board video monitor and the system triggers driver action via an audible alert.

 - Seon inView 360 four-channel cameras that can be added to the Rosco Vision Systems Backup Monitor, a 360-degree camera.

 - Thomas Built Buses partners with Mito Corporation and CUB Group to offer the Perimeter View 360 camera package (PV360).

 - Transit Bus System Shield+ (a collaboration with Mobileye, which was purchased by Intel) can spot a collision course with a pedestrian, cyclist or vehicle, then notify the driver in time to stop the bus.